GogollaLab/ballWheelSensor/README.md

 # opticalBallWheelSensor
-Tracking virtual reality wheels and running balls (as commonly used in rodent neuroscientific experiments) using optical sensors
+Tracking virtual reality wheels and running balls (as commonly used in rodent neuroscientific experiments) using computer mouse sensors

 ## Background